Declaration of Ownership

 The relationship between the co-owners will often dictate how the equity is divided, for example friends or business partners will likely want to specify their shares in the property so that they can ensure this is left to their own family members on their death.

-In order to document these shares co-owners should enter into a declaration of trust.
+In order to document these shares co-owners should enter into a Declaration of Ownership.

-A declaration of trust is a contract between co-owners which clearly sets out the parties intentions at the time of the purchase.
+A Declaration of Ownership is a contract between co-owners which clearly sets out the parties intentions at the time of the purchase.

-If a dispute ever arose in the future the Court would use the declaration of trust as the starting point and there would need to be strong evidence to show that the position outlined had since been varied.
+If a dispute ever arose in the future the Court would use the Declaration of Ownership as the starting point and there would need to be strong evidence to show that the position outlined had since been varied.

 How much does a Declarations of Trust cost?